 While owning a rental property is a smart business plan and a fantastic source of passive income, it isn’t just a matter of kicking your feet up and collecting rent.
-A lot of work goes into DIY rental property management, from maintenance and repairs to dealing with difficult tenants, and it can be pretty overwhelming to manage it all by yourself.
+A lot of work goes into DIY rental property management, from maintenance and repairs to dealing with difficult residents, and it can be pretty overwhelming to manage it all by yourself.

 On the other hand, hiring a property manager to handle your property can be a financial strain, and may or may not be the right choice for your unique situation.
 Here are some important factors to consider before making that all-important decision, so you can maximize the returns on your investment property.